 A personal travelogue of a journey beyond common images – and a book that inspires to explore.
 Created and realised within one year by a committed team of volunteers.
 Supported by the publishing house GUDBERG NERGER.

-THEY WOULD ROCK is the first book I wrote on my travels – which have taken me all over the world: from Colombia to Patagonia, through Uzbekistan, Kyrgyzstan, India, Bhutan, Indonesia… When at home in Hamburg, Germany, I work as a creative coach and communication consultant for people, brands and businesses.
+THEY WOULD ROCK is the first book I wrote on my travels – which have taken me all over the world: from Colombia to Patagonia, through Uzbekistan, Kyrgyzstan, India, Bhutan, Indonesia… At home and throughout the world, I work as a freelance facilitator, creative coach and author with organizations, teams and individuals in (social) innovation and transition processes.
 More here.

 Frizzi Kurkhaus works as a designer and filmmaker.
 Without knowing that she would design a whole book about my journey, she already sent her creativity with me on this trip by designing a very special page in my travel diary beforehand.